 - and to promote the critical reading of statistics within the economics literature.

 The course is designed for students with little previous knowledge of statistics.
 The topics covered will include sampling methods, the comparison of means, the analysis of contingency tables, correlation and basic regression.
 The software package Stata 9.0 will be used throughout the course.
 Open access computers at SOAS are available for students to complete the course work.

 PrerequisitesThe preliminary Mathematics and Statistics course is a pre- requisite to the course.
-Those students performing well on the exam may be given the opportunity to take Quantitative Methods I as an alternative to STATISTICAL RESEARCH TECHNIQUES, but would then be required to take Quantitative Methods II as an option in the second term.
+Those students performing well on the exam may be given the opportunity to take Quantitative Methods I as an alternative to Statistical Research Techniques, but would then be required to take Quantitative Methods II as an option.

 Objectives and learning outcomes of the course

 - The ability to generate and interpret descriptive statistics for both categorical and continuous data

 - An understanding of the underlying principles and an ability to use confidence intervals and hypothesis tests